Made on a Generous Plan Coaching

 You may have heard that diets don’t work, but you may not fully understand why.
 After all, most people can eat less and move more and will lose weight!

-It’s true, short-term weight loss is possible for most people.
-However, after the body loses a certain amount of weight, a variety of compensatory mechanisms kick into high gear to restore us to what is known as our “set point weight”.
-Our set point weight is actually a range of 15-20 pounds where each individual’s body feels happiest, and it occurs when you eat intuitively, when you are hungry, and according to your signals of hunger and fullness.
+It's true, short-term weight loss is possible for most people.
+However, after the body loses a certain amount of weight, a variety of compensatory mechanisms kick into high gear to restore us to what is known as our "set point range".
+This is the weight range where each individual's body feels happiest, and it occurs when you eat intuitively.

 Essentially, as we lose weight, our body realizes, “whoa, I’m starving!” and it does everything it can to gain weight to the point where it feels comfortable again.
 Just like our bodies maintain homeostasis with regard to things like our internal temperature, they also like to maintain our weight.